inside top of book cover

 [INFLORESCENCE SIMPLE RACEMES continued]

 42a (To last couplet39) Close-up of U. maxima leaf Lower racemes often secondarily branched.
 Large, perennial grass with hairy culms up to 18 ft (6 m) long, laying down and rooting at lower nodes.
 Sheath and culm densely hairy, collar velvety pubescent (see Fig. 5F), ligule membranous, or membranous topped by tightly set hairs. { Forming dense mats in wet areas, including wetlands and along streams and over ponds.
-California grass, Para grass [HAW - NAT] [GUM - NAT] [FACW]
+California grass, Para grass [HAW - NAT] [FACW] [GUM - NAT] [FACW]

 Urochloa mutica (Forssk.)
 Nguyen